strongloop/strongloop.com2/_posts/2018-11-02-october-milestone.md

   - making sure `patch` and `put` requests return JSON responses like other verbs
 - Adding CLI template to render a default home page when scaffolding new applications

-Once those items were completed, the team went on to finish the checklist for LoopBack 4 GA release which included updating the status of the framework in all the `README` files in loopback-next monorepo and `loopback.io` docs, updating LTS statuses, and releasing all packages at the new semver-major version of `1.0.0`.
+The team went on to finish the checklist for
+LoopBack 4 GA release which included updating the status of the framework in all the `README` files in loopback-next monorepo and `loopback.io` docs, updating LTS statuses, and releasing all packages at the new semver-major version of `1.0.0` once those items were completed.
 You can read more about the GA release in our [announcement blog](https://strongloop.com/strongblog/loopback-4-ga), including our journey to this major milestone.

 #### Relations

-The "belongsTo" relation proved some complexities in our relations design and its implementation was finished in October.
-Before we could add "belongsTo" relation, preparatory work was needed.
+Adding the "belongsTo" relation proved some complexities in our relations design, so we addressed those complexities first to finish its implementation.
+Before we could actually add "belongsTo" relation, we had to do some preparatory work.

 Most importantly, we discovered a problem of cyclic references between models.
 When a Customer has many Order instances, and an Order belongs to a Customer,